jarviscog/dominion-engine/README.md

 - The NodeTemplate for throne room is `NodeTemplate::RepeatCardXTimes(RuntimeI32, RuntimeCardName)`
 - When converting from `NodeTemplate` to `Node`
     - The player chooses an action card
-    - The card `NodeTemplate` is retrieved
+    - The card `NodeTemplate` is retrieved for that card
     - The `NodeTemplate` is converted into a Node
     - The node are inserted into the game history, and ran
 ```